You're using an outdated browser. Update your browser for the full Life Teen experience.

 Hidden Lake is less than 75 miles north of Atlanta, Georgia.
 It's approximately a 1 hour and 25 minute drive from the city.

 Life has its ups & downs and so do roller coasters!
 Inspiration Tour is the perfect backdrop for fun times and meaningful conversations as the summer winds down.
 After a long day of exciting rides, teens come to experience the thrill of a life in Christ through Mass, adoration worship and community.
-Join us in San Antonio or Los Angeles for this epic event!
+Join us in Los Angeles for this epic event!

 The Catholic Teen Bible from Life Teen meets teenagers where they are in their faith walk with authentic, clear and candid language.
 This teen Bible helps teens grow in their love for the Sacred Scriptures.

 If you are feeling lost, wondering what the next move in life may be, or just want to know and do God’s will, True North is written for you.
 Let the adventure and journey begin.

 This is your one stop shop for great Catholic books, community, gifts, events, music, and resources.
 We are here to serve.

 Edge helps middle schoolers unleash who they were created to be, in Christ.

 Life Teen strengthens our teens' Catholic identity, while rooting them firmly in Christ and in His Church.